Kenya women's national cricket team

-The Kenya national women's cricket team is the team that represents the country of Kenya in international women's cricket.
+The Kenya national women's cricket team represents Kenya in international women's cricket.
 Their first matches were in January 2001 when they played a three-match series against Uganda.

 History

 Kenya played in the African regional qualifiers for the 2009 World Cup in December 2006 against Tanzania, Uganda and Zimbabwe.
 They performed poorly in the tournament, finishing in last place.

 In 2008, Sarah Bhakita scored an unbeaten 186 against Rwanda to become the second woman in the world to achieve the feat in an international match.
 The team also participated in the World Cup Qualifiers held in Nairobi in December 2010, missing an opportunity to represent the continent by negligible scores, having tied with Zimbabwe at second place.
 South Africa who won all their matches and Zimbabwe achieved that feat instead.

 In December 2009, they won the Africa Women Championships under the captainship of Emily Ruto.

 In December 2011, the women' team represented the country in Kampala, Uganda at the annual Africa Cricket Championships finishing fourth after the winners Uganda, Tanzania and Namibia. the other participating countries were Nigeria and Sierra Leone.

 In April 2016, the team played in 2016 ICC Africa Women's World Twenty20 to qualify for 2018 ICC Women's World Twenty20 in the West Indies.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between Kenya women and another international side after 1 July 2018 will be a full WT20I.
 Kenya made its Twenty20 International debut on 6 April 2019 against Zimbabwe during the 2019 Victoria Tri-Series in Kampala, Uganda.